MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 #### Level 5

-- [ ] This will be difficult to reach, as basically the site looks like it was done by a person who does this kind of thing for a living.
+- [ ] This will be difficult to reach, as basically the site looks like it was designed by a person who does this kind of thing for a living.